FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 <img src="./images/GettingStarted/media/image5.png" style="width:80%" />

-> If you do not see a Fabric-enabled capacity in the capacities list, that is a problem you must address.
-You must acquire a Fabric-enabled capacity  before continuing with these setup instructons.
-That's because the **FabricSolutionDeployment** sample application cannot demonstrate running solution deployment workflows if it doesn't have the ability to create workspace items such as lakehouse and notebooks.
+> If you do not see a Fabric-enabled capacity in the capacities list, that is a problem you must address before continuing with these setup instructons.
+That's because the **FabricSolutionDeployment** sample application cannotwork correctly to demonstrate running solution deployment workflows if it doesn't have the ability to create workspace items such as lakehouse and notebooks.

-> Now you're ready to start running the **FabricSolutionDeployment** application under the identity of your user account.
-This will allow you to test out and experiment with CI/CD workflows which have been designed to deploy and update Fabric solutions.

 ## Configuring access to sample data files in an Azure storage container
-This sample application demonstrates two workflows which are required to access data files from a secure Azure storage account.
-This includes a workflow which creates a OneLake shortcut to connnect a lakehouse to data files in an Azure storage container.
-It also includes a workflow which uses a data pipeline to copy files from the Azure storage container into the **Files** section fo a lakehouse.
-In order to successfully run these demo workflows, you will first need to follow these steps.
+The **FabricSolutionDeployment** application provides sample workflows which require access data files from a container in an Azure storage account.
+More specifically, there is a sample workflows which creates OneLake shortcuts to access data files in an Azure sotrage container.
+There is also another sample workflow which createsand runs a data pipelinewhich copies data files from the Azure storage container to the **Files** section fo a lakehouse.
+In order to successfully run these sample workflows, you will neeed to work through these steps.

-Yeah
 - Download the sample data files from **ProductSales.zip**.
  - Create or find an Azure stroage account
  - Upload sample data files to a container in that storage account